 Types of Jeans:

-There are almost as many styles of jeans as there are companies making jeans, with each bringing their own flair to the product.
+There are almost as many styles of jeans as there are companies making jeans, with each bringing its own flair to the product.
 Here are a few of the common terms used to describe particular types and styles.

 These jeans are fitted through the hip and all the way down to the ankle.
 They can be made with or without stretch, although you will often find some element of stretch in skinny jeans to help them keep their form-fitting shape over time.
-Skinny jeans have become popular in the last 10-15 years, although some fashion forward generations are losing interest in the skinny jeans silhouette.
+Skinny jeans have become popular in the last 10-15 years, although some fashion-forward generations are losing interest in the skinny jeans silhouette.

 Straight Leg Jeans:

-Straight leg jeans have a straight line from the hip to the knee and down to the ankle.
+Straight-leg jeans have a straight line from the hip to the knee and down to the ankle.
 Because most bodies have more to fill out the jeans in the upper portion of the leg, the greatest amount of give can be found from the knee down to the ankle.
 These jeans are designed to provide a straight silhouette.
 They are flattering on a variety of body shapes and types and can be one of the most comfortable options out there.
-Straight leg jeans also have one of the most timeless appeals, making them a favorite of many.
+Straight-leg jeans also have one of the most timeless appeals, making them a favorite of many.

 Wide Leg Jeans:

-Wide leg jeans are having a moment in 2021 and I love it.
+Wide-leg jeans are having a moment in 2021, and I love it.
 These jeans have a wider leg throughout and can have a trouser-like fit.
-Modern wide leg jeans usually stop just above the shoe, making them a great improvement over the wide leg jeans of the early 2000s that tended to drag on the floor.
+Modern wide-leg jeans usually stop just above the shoe, making them a great improvement over the wide-leg jeans of the early 2000s that tended to drag on the floor.

 These jeans have a wider base that was originally designed to fit around a boot.
 They are fitted through most of the leg and are flattering on just about everyone.
 They fell out of fashion around the same time that skinny jeans were taking over but are still a great option, especially if you lean more toward a rustic look.
-You can wear bootcut jeans with just about any shoe, since they drape well.
+You can wear bootcut jeans with just about any shoe since they drape well.

 Another mens’ jeans name, relaxed jeans are usually a looser cut with more fabric in the legs and rear of the jeans.
 They can still be fitted in the hips (so they don’t fall down) but don’t hug anywhere else.
 Relaxed jeans present a more casual look in most cases.

 If you envision a carpenter with all of their tools, you’ll have a good idea of what sets carpenter jeans apart from other pairs.
 They have more pockets and loops; they are easily recognized by the signature loop below the right pocket.
-This was originally meant to hold a hammer but today’s carpenter jeans wearers can use it for just about anything.
+This was originally meant to hold a hammer, but today’s carpenter jeans wearers can use it for just about anything.

-You don’t see a lot of denim joggers on the market so if you find a pair you like, make sure to try them out.
-Joggers are fitted around the ankle and very practical.
+You don’t see a lot of denim joggers on the market, so if you find a pair you like, make sure to try them out.
+Joggers are fitted around the ankle and are very practical.
 They are designed to be comfortable as you move, something that most of us jeans-wearers like to do.

 There are a few things that can make a particular pair of jeans stand out from the pack.